Thinking of chucking your generator in the shed and calling it a day? Not so fast!

 It's like a BBQ hood—but built for fumes, not flavour.

-Portable or not, your generator still needs to breathe.
+Portable generator or not, your generator still needs to breathe.

 That means cross-ventilation, fans, and exhaust extensions to push gases away from enclosed spaces.